RomanLazarchik/Application-Manager/README.md

 - [Contribution](#Contribution)

 ## Overview
-The Application Manager allows users to create, verify, accept, reject, publish, and delete applications.
-The system keeps track of each application's history, and each change to an application will be recorded in the system.
+The Application Manager allows users to perform various operations on applications, such as creating, updating, deleting, verifying, rejecting, accepting, and publishing.
+The system keeps a detailed history of each application, recording changes to its status and content.
 ## Features
 - __Application CRUD operations:__ Create, Read, Update and Delete applications.
 - __Status Management:__ Move applications between different statuses: `CREATED`, `VERIFIED`, `ACCEPTED`, `PUBLISHED`, `REJECTED`, `DELETED`.